Kahanoff Child Care Centre

 Construction of this intentionally designed and built child care centre began the first week of February 2020 We are currently accepting waitlist applications with an opening date in the summer of 2020.
 The Preschool Program is anticipated to begin September 2020

-Will Kahanoff Child Care be licensed and accredited?
+Will Kahanoff Child Care be licensed?

-Prior to operations, Kids@Churchill Park-Kahanoff Child Care, including the Preschool Program, is legally required to have a Licence to Operate by the Province of Alberta.
+Prior to operations, Kids@Churchill Park-Kahanoff Child Care, including the Preschool Program, is legally required to have a license to Operate by the Province of Alberta.
 The Child Care Centre must ahere to the Child Care Act, and pursuant Child Care Licensing Regulation.
-The Centre and Preschool will be inspected by Licesning, as well as must provide inspection reports showing compliance with Alberta Health, and Calgary Fire.
+The Centre and Preschool will be inspected by licensing, as well as must provide inspection reports showing compliance with Alberta Health, and Calgary Fire.
 The Child Care Centre, will begin at Pre-Accreditation status until a few months of operations to adequatley prove it meets Alberta Accrediation standards.
 All Licesning reports can be found at:……., and Alberta Health reports can be found at……. as well as being posted in the program.